markmichon/markmichon.com/src/articles/job-application-privacy.md

 ![A portion of a job application's demographics section.
 The race and transgender status questions are required, but offer a "I don't wish to answer" option.](/assets/img/optional-required.png)

-My skepticism sensors go up when I see images like this.
-Explicitly declining to answer is an answer that in some instances provides even more information than the other answers.
+My skepticism sensors go up when I see questions like these.
+Explicitly declining to answer is an answer on it's own—one that potentially reveals more about the individual and how *compliant* they may be.

 ## The applicant privacy policy

-In some cases, there is an applicant and candidate privacy policy.
-These policies are unhelpful to the average applicant.
+In some cases, applications may come with an attached applicant and candidate privacy policy.
+These policies are unhelpful to the average person.
 Some include data retention timelines, which is reassuring, while others include their legally required lawful basis, list of third parties, and contact details.
 On rare occasion you'll find a required acknowledgement checkbox.
 For all others, it's implied.

+Across hundreds of applications, most lack a clearly visible policy and those that do surface one are clearly following the legal department's guidance.

 ## Why does this matter?